2021 Kolkata Knight Riders season

-The 2021 season was the 14th season for the Indian Premier League franchise Kolkata Knight Riders (KKR).
-They were one of the eight teams that compete in the 2021 Indian Premier League.
-The franchise won the tournament in 2012 and 2014.The team was captained by Eoin Morgan with Brendon McCullum as the team coach.
+The 2021 season was the 14th season for the Indian Premier League (IPL) franchise Kolkata Knight Riders (KKR).
+They were one of the eight teams that competed in the 2021 IPL.
+The franchise won the tournament in 2012 and 2014.
+The team was captained by Eoin Morgan with Brendon McCullum as the team coach.
+They finished their 2021 IPL campaign as runners-up.

 Background

 Player retention and transfers

 The franchise retained 17 players and released six players.